thecodeteam/training/docker-workshop/websummit/lab2-create-a-compose-file/README.md

 nano Dockerfile
 ```

-There are more settings of course, and we'd recommend you to read up on them at the[Dockerfile reference](https://docs.docker.com/reference/builder/).:
+There are more settings of course, and we'd recommend you to read up on them at the [Dockerfile reference](https://docs.docker.com/reference/builder/).:

 Copy and paste:
 ```